Brett Sutter: Professional

 Immediately following his trade from Calgary to Carolina, Sutter was assigned to the Hurricanes' top AHL affiliate, the Charlotte Checkers for the remainder of the season.
-In the following 2011–12 season, on October 6, 2011 he was named the Checkers team captain.
+In the following 2011–12 season, on October 6, 2011, he was named the Checkers team captain.
 Sutter would play the majority of his four-year tenure with the Hurricanes with the Checkers.

-Sutter was signed as a free agent by the Minnesota Wild on July 1, 2014 on a two-year, two-way contract.
+Sutter was signed as a free agent by the Minnesota Wild on July 1, 2014, on a two-year, two-way contract.

 During his second season within the Wild, Sutter was included in a trade deadline deal on February 29, 2016, to the Los Angeles Kings, coached by his father, and their AHL affiliate, the Ontario Reign, in return for right winger Scott Sabourin.

 Despite not being offered a contract with the Kings in the off-season, Sutter opted to remain in the organization by signing a one-year AHL deal with the Reign on July 1, 2016.

-Sutter played seven seasons with the Ontario Reign, serving as captain for five years, before returning to his home province in Calgary, Alberta to sign a AHL contract as a free agent for the inaugural season of the Calgary Wranglers on August 3, 2022.
+Sutter played seven seasons with the Ontario Reign, serving as captain for five years, before returning to his home province in Calgary, Alberta to sign an AHL contract as a free agent for the inaugural season of the Calgary Wranglers on August 3, 2022.
+Sutter would serve as the first captain of the Wranglers for both of his seasons with the team.

+Following 17 professional seasons, Sutter announced his retirement from professional hockey on July 15, 2024.
+He was immediately named as an assistant coach to remain within the Calgary Wranglers organization.

 Family

 Upon making his NHL debut on December 23, 2008, Brett became the eighth member of the Sutter family to play in the NHL.
-Along with his father, Darryl, his uncles Brent, Brian, Duane, Rich and Ron all played in the NHL, while his cousin Brandon is a member of the Vancouver Canucks.
+Along with his father, Darryl, his uncles Brent, Brian, Duane, Rich and Ron all played in the NHL, while his cousin Brandon, who most recently played for the Vancouver Canucks.
 Another cousin, Shaun, was also a draft pick of the Flames in 1998, and later became an assistant coach of the Regina Pats of the Western Hockey League.
 Two of his other cousins, Brody and Lukas, also played in the Western Hockey League and have been drafted into the NHL.

 Brett's selection by the Flames, 179th overall, was coincidentally the same spot at which his father was drafted.
 Darryl was claimed by the Chicago Blackhawks, 179th overall, in the 1978 NHL Entry Draft.

 Brett is the middle child of Darryl and Wanda Sutter.
 He has an older sister (Jessica) and younger brother (Christopher).

-Brett is married to Erin Sutter and they have one daughter together.
+Brett is married to Erin Sutter and they have three children together: daughters Olivia and Charlotte, and son Bo.